-Amplitude is the Digital Optimization System that enables organizations to deeply understand which digital experiences and customer behaviors lead to long-term value.
+Amplitude is the Digital Analytics Platform that enables organizations to deeply understand which digital experiences and customer behaviors lead to long-term value.
 These critical insights are accessible and actionable across every team, allowing for data-driven decisions that deliver business outcomes.

 MoEngage is an intelligent Customer Engagement platform that allows consumer brands to leverage their customer data and robust product analytics, provided by Amplitude, to build relevant experiences and drive systematic business growth via this bidirectional integration.
 Campaign intelligence from MoEngage can also be fed back to Amplitude to gauge customer interests and predict their behavior.